 two different SSH keys supplied by AWS.

-In order to claim your node(s) to your Space in Netdata Cloud, and see all their metrics in real-time in composite
+In order to connect your node(s) to your Space in Netdata Cloud, and see all their metrics in real-time in composite

 charts or perform Metric

 Correlations, you need to set the